Gender digital divide: Root causes

 The stereotype of technology as a male domain is common in many contexts and affect girls' confidence in their digital skills from a young age.
 In OECD countries, 0.5% of girls aspire towards ICT-related careers at age 15, versus 5% of boys.
 This was not always the case.
 Early decades of computing saw a much larger presence of women.
 Acting as programmers during World War II, they held highly valued positions.
 Women's contributions, however, have been largely obscured due to how the history is told.
 Focusing on the infrastructure and hardware of digital technologies development has placed men at the forefront of its history.
 Post war computer manufacturers sought to commercialize the machines and opened up a new form of labor market.
 This post war market utilized discriminatory criteria measures that women were no longer able to meet due to societal, educational, and labor expectations.
 Managers of early technology firms allowed women well-suited for programming because of stereotypes characterizing them as meticulous and good at following step-by-step directions.
 Women, including many women of color, flocked to jobs in the computer industry because it was seen as more meritocratic than other fields.
-As computers became integrated into people's daily life, it was noticed that programmers had influence.
+As computers became integrated into daily life, it became apparent that programmers held a certain level of influence.
 Consequently, women were pushed out and the field became more male-dominated.